Code of Conduct

 The ETH Zurich Foundation ensures that conflicts of interest are avoided within its organisation and that appropriate measures are in place to prevent conflicts between the personal interests of individuals and the interests of the ETH Zurich Foundation.

-Donations are not linked to any consideration with adverse tax consequences for the ETH Zurich Foundation or ETH Zurich.
-Any taxable consideration must be approved by the Executive Board of ETH Zurich.
+Donations must not be linked to any form of consideration that would have adverse tax consequences for the ETH Zurich Foundation or ETH Zurich.
+The Executive Board of ETH Zurich must approve any taxable consideration.

 Report to the world on „Code of Conduct“